 What to do:

-You still have gifts to give this holiday, you may want to think of other gift wrapping alternatives to help the environment.
+If you still have gifts to give this holiday, you may want to think of other gift wrapping alternatives to help the environment.
 Keep bags of trash out of the landfill by creating your own simple gift wrap from recycled shopping bags or brown paperbags.

 Mistake 3.
 Producing or Purchasing New gifts items: